violetdh/obsidian_backup/README.md

 # violet's obsidian backup tool
 this is a script i wrote in python to take a folder and back it up daily, with a history going back 7 days.
-It might also create a monthly backup going back some amount of time, though I'm not sure if I want to do that yet.
-Maybe like,  6 months, then any number of years?
-That might be a little excessive, though.

 it takes a specified src folder and copies it to a destination folder, renaming it to the current date. it will keep up to 7 of these in the folder at a time.